jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Evolution empowers life by giving every new lifeform a slightly different variation.
 With variations life can constantly test for environmental changes in things like water levels, temperature, and food supply.
 The variations unfit for the frontline die off.
 The fittest survive.
 This natural selection is how evolution finds which lifeforms best represent life on Earth.

 Evolutions works so well because it creates biodiversity.
 The more lifeforms there are, the more life can probe and therefore better adapt to environmental changes.
-When temperatures increase or rain patterns change, low biodiversity means life may not even know; high biodiversity means many lifeforms feel the pain, and therefore life can evole a solution to the frontline problem.
+When temperatures increase or rain patterns change, low biodiversity decreases respons times; high biodiversity increases it becacause more lifeforms feel the pain, and therefore life can sooner evovle a solution to the frontline problem.

 However, if the environment is stable, lifeforms need a caretaker.
 Someone to keep them in shape, ready to act for when the environment does change.
 That's why nature put in a system of checks and balances called ecosystems.
-Inside ecosystems is where lifeforms make communities and cooperate to mimick environmental changes by keeping each other on their toes.
+Inside ecosystems is where lifeforms form communities and cooperate keep each other on their toes.

 Ecosystems are a food chain of different plants, herbivores, carinvores, and decomposers.
-Each lifeform checks the other's excesses and makes sure everyone reciprocates to keep the ecosystems' nutrients flowing in balance.
+Each lifeform checks the other's excesses and makes sure everyone reciprocates to keep the ecosystems' nutrients flowing.
 Checks, balances, and reciprocation is how ecosystems make sure life stays in shape and keeps evolving even in good times.

 Evolution may not be the Force, but it's certainly magical.
 Without any lifeform being aware of its tricks, evolution turned a lifeless planet into an oasis.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why the ice isn't coming.
 And even if they could, no lifeform can proactively change their biology.